 2. Or it is God`s inspired work leaving us completely numb.

 3. Or both.
 Perhaps only the Old Testament, and hebrew was super-computered while the greeks, and NT jews were lucky, and did an amazing job copying the pattern.

-The genealogy-prophecy of Jesus is another question-mark.
-Not only does it contain a prophecy as we discovered in the Jesus chapter.
+The genealogy of Jesus is another question-mark.
+Not only does it contain a prophecy.
 It`s contradictionary!
 Luke, and Matthew give different accounts to Jesus geneology!
 Now: The Bible authors were more perfectionist with this book than perhaps any other written text ever written.
 I believe the numerological code is the reason to why they differ!

 We know Torah scrolls existed before Jesus.
 But we know little more than that.
 When the modern books of the Tanakh were compiled is under much debate.
 Some scholars give Israeli history little historical value saying f.i Solomon never existed.
 Yet the discoveries of Ron Wyatt, and much un-official, and hushed down evidence testify to all the Bible being true.
 Why should it be a lie?
 If one really delves into the past one must at some point ask: How were the giants/Nephilim defeated?
 Did the jews, and Solomon have super-tech?
 Who were the Canaanites, and the Aramaians?
 How were the giants of America defeated?
 More on this in my next book.